Vrachasi

 Vrachasi (Βραχάσι) is a village and a former municipality in the Lasithi regional unit, Crete, Greece.
 Since the 2011 local government reform it is part of the municipality of Agios Nikolaos, of which it is a municipal unit.
 The municipal unit has an area of 63.41 km2.

 Main sights

-Vrachasi is a village of a few hundred people and typical of many around, but it has some interesting features and the traditional Cretan architecture is well preserved here.
-The main square of Vrachasi sits close to the road and has a wide view into the valley below, through which passes the main highway between Agios Nikolaos and Heraklion.
+Vrachasi is a village of a few hundred people and typical of many around the area, but it has some interesting features and the traditional Cretan architecture is well preserved here.
+The main square of Vrachasi sits close to the road and has a wide view into the valley below, through which the main highway between Agios Nikolaos and Heraklion passes.

 Vrachasi's fiercely independent streak mirrors that of nearby Sisi and Milatos and can be seen by the many hand painted declarations of 'Dimos Vrachasiou' around the area.